From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

 2020 photo of the Zabriskie House.
 Photo courtesy of North Omaha History.

-The Zabriskie House still stands with most of its original exterior and interior intact.
-That includes the original woodwork remains as does the call box which is fully functioning along with the gaslight chandelier which may be the only one remaining in Omaha and one of very few in the country.
-The house is once again in search of its next steward with a price of $399,000.
+When it was sold in 2025, it still had most of its original exterior and interior intact.
+That includes the original woodwork as well as the call box, which is fully functioning, along with the gaslight chandelier, which may be the only one remaining in Omaha and one of very few in the country.
+Since then, they’ve restored the original wood floors, repainted the east porch, restored the spindles, replaced light fixtures and planted flower beds inspired by Victorian gardens.

 Content written by Omaha Exploration – follow my page for more!
 Please also feel free to leave a comment.
 If there’s something you want to learn more about, let me know.
 In the meantime, keep exploring!